mwang87/SMART_NMR_Documentation/docs/smart_usage.md

 ## User's Guide for SMART 2.0 Analysis

-Welcome to use the SMART 2.0 to test your compound(s).
+Welcome to use the SMART 2.0 to test your compound(s) @ [SMART 2.0](https://smart.ucsd.edu/classic).

-The current version of SMART 2.0 as of 11/25/2019 consists of 2D NMR spectra from 53,076 natural products.
+- The current version of SMART 2.0 as of 11/25/2019 consists of 2D NMR spectra from 53,076 natural products.

-Before you start, please unblock any pop-up blockers in your web browser for smart.ucsd.edu website.
+- Before you start, please unblock any pop-up blockers in your web browser for smart.ucsd.edu website.

-Please checkout the server at [SMART 2.0](https://smart.ucsd.edu/classic).
+- One SMART 2.0 analysis should take < 20 seconds (if still 'analyzing' double check your input).
+- You can run multiple (up to 10) analyses at once.
+- If your results are dissatisfying please try to process your data again manually (delete noise and duplicate annotations, add peaks missed by auto-peak picking etc.)

 ## Input Data Formatting